 For the best results from your home energy audit, you’ll want to contact a professional technician—often called an energy auditor—to assess your home.
 A thorough examination by a professional with the right tools (such as infrared cameras for thermographic scans) and a depth of experience can make a big difference.
 In many areas, utility companies will perform these energy audits for free.
 Contact your local utility company, or visit the Residential Energy Services Network to find a reputable energy assessment professional near you.

 Energy inefficiency can cost you a lot – now, and in the long run.
-If your home is wasting energy due to poorly insulated windows or doors, or because of inferior siding or roofing, it’s time to save yourself some money.
+If your home is wasting energy due to poorly insulated windows or doors, or because of inferior siding, it’s time to save yourself some money.
 Give your local Champion location a call for a free, in-home estimate.